-Both BS and BA degrees are offered in Biology at UT Dallas; a BS degree is offered in Molecular Biology.
+A BS degree is offered in Molecular Biology.
 The BS degrees are intended as preparation for scientific careers in biology or careers in the health professions.
-The BA degree is intended as liberal arts biology major with less emphasis on calculus and more free semester credit hours for coursework in other disciplines.
-Each degree in Biology offers a streamlined double major with Business Administration or Crime and Justice Studies.
-Five-year Fast Track BS / MS Biology and Molecular Biology degree programs are available.
+Biology offers a streamlined double major with Business Administration or Criminology.
+Fast Track BS / MS Biology and Molecular Biology degree programs are available.

 Minors are offered in Biology, Biomolecular Structure, Microbiology, Molecular and Cell Biology, and Neurobiology.

 Professors: Lee A. Bulla @bulla, Rockford K. Draper @draper, Juan E. González @jgonzal, Lawrence J. Reitzer @reitzer, Stephen Spiro @sxs067400, Li Zhang @lxz075000, Michael Qiwei Zhang @mqz091000